Heather Barbour Fenty

 The gist: Creating a welcoming and inclusive working environment for people with autism so they can gain more work experience and learn what they excel in.

 Rising Tide Car Wash hires mostly people with autism (or on the spectrum).
-In 2020, the program was such a success a 3rd location was opening.
+In 2020,

 D’Eri’s mission: